DominickDeJesus/gdrive-permission-script/README.md

 ## Running the Script

-To add wrtie permissions to a list of email adresses
+To add write permissions to a list of email addresses

 ```bash
 node index.js -a gdriveFileName ./pathToTextFileWithEmails.txt
 ```

-To remove write permissions to a list of email adresses:
+To remove write permissions to a list of email addresses:

 ```
 node index.js -r gdriveFileName ./pathToTextFileWithEmails.txt
 ```

-To get an example of the argments to use:
+To get an example of the arguments to use:

 ```
 node index.js -h